-- [60] In my judgment, it was a virtual certainty that the Words would be republished by the media for the following reasons: - (a) the Words were spoken in the course of campaigning for Parliamentary General Elections; - (b) the plaintiff is the Senior Minister, and the defendant is the Secretary-General of the SDP.
+[73] In my judgment, it was a virtual certainty that the Hong Kah Words and the Nee Soon Words would be republished by the media for the following reasons:

+(a) the Hong Kah Words and the Nee Soon Words were spoken in the course of campaigning for Parliamentary General Elections;

+(b) the plaintiff is the Prime Minister, and both parties are the secretaries-general of their respective parties.
 Both parties were therefore high-profile candidates, and extensive media coverage of their speeches and campaign activities was a certainty;

-(c) the defendant had announced to the media that the alleged loan to Indonesia, which was the subject of the Words, was the most important issue on the SDP's campaign agenda.
-On the morning of 28 October 2001, the defendant had said the following to members of the media:
+(c) the defendant had announced to the media that the alleged loan to Indonesia, which was the subject of the Hong Kah Words and the Nee Soon Words, was the most important issue on the SDP's campaign agenda.
+As part of the Hong Kah Words, the defendant has said:

-we kept saying Suharto, Suharto find me one word, just that one word in Suharto in today's Straits Times did anybody say it?
+we kept saying Suharto, Suharto, Suharto find me one word, just that one word in Suharto in today's Straits Times did anybody say it?
 But that's the most important thing in our campaign right now, alright?

-- (d) the defendant spoke the Words in the presence of a large number of representatives from the print and broadcast media; - (e) the defendant spoke the Words in a sensational and aggressive manner; and - (f) in the same speech in which the defendant spoke the Words, he said:
+(d) the defendant spoke the Hong Kah Words and the Nee Soon Words in the presence of a large number of representatives from the print and broadcast media;

+(e) the defendant spoke the Hong Kah Words and the Nee Soon Words in a sensational and aggressive manner; and

+(f) in the same speech in which the defendant spoke the Nee Soon Words, he said: